krebisz/DataAnalyser/documents/MASTER_OPERATING_PROTOCOL.md

 ## 4. Explicitness Requirement

-All significant decisions, assumptions, or changes must be made explicit.
+All significant decisions, assumptions, or changes must be **explicit**.

-Implicit behavior, silent assumptions, or inferred intent are not acceptable.
+Implicit behavior, silent assumptions, inferred intent, or “obvious” steps are not acceptable.

 ------------------------------------------------------